 One must ignore the beggars at the traffic lights, with outstretched arms and empty palms.
 One must ignore the wiry framed men who sleep on the footpaths in the baking sun; as to care is to show weakness and weakness can be exploited.
-Used against you, weakness can kill you.
+They can be used against you, weakness can kill you.

 So people swim clear of others who they fear may drag them down if their ships were to sink.
 They drive by traffic accidents, past broken bodies and their broken lives.
 They seclude themselves in their giant 4x4 SUV’s, with tinted windows, hiding within their guarded compounds and the safety of a rigid social order all in the hope that white Jesus will protect them from it all.

 Yet, I too am distanced from it all, of course, from the people and their suffering and the psychology of state violence, deployed as it is through religion and education, as much as it is, through the baton and the bullet; that keeps the vast majority so passively in line by the much smaller few.

 I’m cold now and immune, finally, after seven weeks, to the sob stories, which result in requests for money as I live my life in the sun.
-Seduced as I am by the rich trappings of the lives of others, which I momentarily share before realities return.
+Seduced as I am by the lavish trappings, of the lives of others, which I momentarily share before realities return.

-I'm cold to it all, as where once a hand would dip into a pocket, to produce 'a small tings' to pull out a US Dollar, it stays still now, rigid, like my conscience, that had in one last hurrah drew me to dwell on the lives of strangers touched by fate this week, in the last forlorn hope of making me feel something once more; but it’s too late, I think, the drawbridge is up.
+I'm cold to it all, as where once a hand would dip into a pocket, to produce 'a small tings' to pull out a US Dollar, it stays still now, rigid, like my conscience.
+One last hurrah of empathy had drawn me to dwell upon the lives of strangers, touched by fate this week, making me feel something once more; but it’s too late, I think, the drawbridge is up.